ronaldoussoren/pyobjc/docs/api/module-objc.rst

-   This types provides a fairly limited file-like API for binary I/O. Instances of this type don't close the stream automatically and don't implement a contextmanager.
+   This types provides a fairly limited file-like API for binary I/O. Instances of this type don't close the stream automatically and do not implement a contextmanager.

    .. method:: at_eof()

-      Returns True iff the stream is at the EOF marker
+      :return: If the stream is at the EOF marker
+      :rtype: bool

    .. method:: has_errors()

-      Return True iff the stream has errors.
+      :return: If the stream has errors
+      :rtype: bool

    .. method:: close()